poline3939/poline3939.github.io/_pages/terms.md

   - The International Conference on Learning Representations (ICLR);
   - IEEE Transaction of Signal Processing (TSP);
   - IEEE Signal Processing Letter;
+  - The International Joint Conference on Artificial Intelligence (IJCAI);
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
   - Applied and Computational Harmonic Analysis (ACHA);